biopython/biopython.github.io/wiki/GitMigration.md

 [GitHub](http://github.com/) currently hosts the Biopython Git repository at <http://github.com/biopython/biopython/>

-This would become the official repository.
+This could become the official repository.
 Currently it is synchronized with the main [CVS](CVS "wikilink") trunk every hour, so it should be up to date most of the time.